Last updated: June 2023

 Even the smallest of room heaters come packed with a range of features these days and it’s always worth keeping your eyes peeled for functions designed to save you money.

 Many modern panel heaters and electric radiators come with some form of programming functionality to allow you to create a custom heating schedule around your lifestyle.
-These can be basic analogue timers or more high-end digital models.
 Some of these programmers are so versatile that they allow you to schedule your heating down to every hour of every day across the course of a whole week.
-You may not need this function if you only need on-demand heating, but for regular users this feature can allow them to pre-heat spaces before they come to use them and ensures that the heater switches off at the right times when heat isn’t needed.
+Electric heaters with precision thermostats measure room temperature with minute accuracy, maintaining your ideal comfort level and avoiding excess energy usage.

 Basic room heaters will usually have very simplistic controls like turn-dials and switches to regulate heat.
 We’re all familiar with the non-descript knobs on the front of fan heaters, their vague gradient bars of colour indicating some sort of transition from cool to warm.
 They’re not particularly useful if you want to accurately monitor your room temperature, so if you need more control over your heating, you should look for products with a digital display.
 Heaters with LED or LCD screens will be able to provide you with a visual readout of the current room temperature and target temperature levels.